On the charged boson gas model as a theory of high Tc superconductivity

-Such mechanisms as polaron, exciton and spin fluctuation etc.\ which depend on the existence of the lattice and/or the itinerant electrons, are irrelevant to a binding in free space.
-The magnetic field of the electrons accompanying the spin may never overcome the Coulomb repulsion.
-If one still considers exploiting the hypothesis to discuss superconductivity, he or she is disregarding, even if only temporarily, the {\it principle} that the known first principles are sufficient for the discipline of condensed matter physics.
+Such interactions as originate from polaron, exciton and/or spin fluctuation etc., which depend on the lattice and/or the itinerant electrons, are irrelevant to a binding in the vacuum.
+The essence of our hypothesis is to allow a not-yet-known first principle to be at work between electrons.

-On the other hand we note that the bound state described by Hypothesis~B has a property, which constitutes a necessary condition, even if not a sufficient one, for it not to have been easily noticed.
-That is, if the lifetime is short enough the process of its formation and decay cannot be easily distinguished from the usual scattering of two electrons.
-Also we argue in \S 3 below that the excess energy of the bound state should be less than $32\, {\rm eV}$.
-Assuming this upper bound is valid, the bound state could have not been noticed in the myriad of high energy electron-electron scattering experiments by means of a resonance.
+On the other hand we note that the bound state has properties, which are necessary, even if not sufficient, conditions for it not to have been noticed easily.
+For instance if the lifetime is short enough the process of its formation and decay cannot be easily distinguished from the usual scattering of two electrons.
+In addition we will argue in \S 4 below that the excess energy of the bound state should be less than $32\, {\rm eV}$.
+This energy scale is small enough that the bound state could have not been noticed in the myriad of high energy electron-electron scattering by a resonance.